akhanalcs/dotnet-on-azure/README.md

 ...

 After the deployment is complete, go to `munson-api-linux-westus` Web App -> Identity (under Settings)

-Turn On managed Identity.
+Turn On 'Managed Identity'.

 Now go to `MunsonPicklesACR` registry, give access to the managed identity you just created so the web app can pull images from this registry.

-Go to Accss Control -> Add -> Role Assignment (acr pull) -> Assign access to: managed identity -> choose your app service -> Next -> Review + assign
+Go to Access Control -> Add -> Role Assignment (acr pull) -> Assign access to: managed identity -> choose your app service -> Next -> Review + assign

 Now go back to app service to tell it which registry it should go to and which image it should pull.